vesoft-inc/nebula-docs/docs-1.1/nebula-studio/quick-start/st-ug-prepare-csv.md

 To create applicable CSV files, process the source data as follows:

-1. Generate CSV files for vertex and edge data:
+1. Generate CSV files for vertex and edge data.
+Only a single character separator is supported.

    - `user.csv`: Contains the vertices representing users with the `userId` property.
    - `course.csv`: Contains the vertices representing courses with the `courseId` and `courseName` properties.